.

 "Feeding America"

-Stream "With Somebody" here
+"With Somebody"

 May 15, 2020 -- Eliot Bronson, whose talents of "bluesy harmonies and a dark sense of humor create powerfully evocative folk songs" earned him the accolade of Best Songwriter by Creative Loafing, shares his newest single.
 Today, Bronson releases “With Somebody” from his forthcoming album, Empty Spaces.